eyworldwide/markdown2dash/README.md

 - `markdownDirectory`: default value is **./markdown**
 - `docsetDirectory`: default value is **./docset**

+Just type `md2dash` without args If you've put `.md` files in `markdown` directory.

-the subdirectories of `markdownDirectory` must name after [Types](https://kapeli.com/docsets#supportedentrytypes) and the directory structure should be organized like this:
+The subdirectories of `markdownDirectory` must name after [Types](https://kapeli.com/docsets#supportedentrytypes) and the directory structure should be organized like this:

 	- {markdownDirectory}
 		- Functions